 Other sources of funding may be available – please see the University's postgraduate funding pages to investigate.

 The content of our courses is reviewed annually to make sure it’s up-to-date and relevant.
 This is in response to discoveries made through our world-leading research, funding changes, professional accreditation requirements, student or employer feedback; outcomes of reviews, and variations in staff or student numbers.
 We update these web pages to reflect any changes to course content as soon as we can.
 If any information conflicts between these web pages and a printed brochure or prospectus, please take the information here as correct.
 Sometimes changes may need to be made to modules, courses, entry requirements and fees between your application and the start of your course.
 When these are significant in nature, we'll let you know as quickly as we can.
+All modules other than core modules are subject to limits on their availability, which include (but may not be limited to) class sizes and timetabling constraints.

 Department of Journalism Studies